partio-scout/hanki/README.md

     npm install

+Make sure your local PostgreSQL installation is running, and connect to it using:

+    psql template1 postgres

-Create the database "fj16_procurement" and a PostgreSQL user "fj16_procurement" with a black password:
+While connected to PostgreSQL, create the database "fj16_procurement" and a PostgreSQL user "fj16_procurement" with a black password:

-    $ psql template1
-    template1=# CREATE DATABASE fj16_procurement;
+    CREATE DATABASE fj16_procurement;
-    template1=# CREATE USER fj16_procurement WITH PASSWORD '';
+    CREATE USER fj16_procurement WITH PASSWORD '';
-    template1=# GRANT ALL PRIVILEGES ON DATABASE fj16_procurement to fj16_procurement;
+    GRANT ALL PRIVILEGES ON DATABASE fj16_procurement to fj16_procurement;

+Close the connection by typing:

-    template1=# \q
+    \q

 Import db.sql and data.sql to the database: